techiediaries/techiediaries/_posts/2020/laravel/2020-09-20-docker-compose-laravel.md

 ---
 layout: post
-title: "Using Laravel 6 with Docker and Docker-Compose"
+title: "Using Laravel 8 with Docker and Docker-Compose"
 image: "images/content/laravel.png"
-excerpt: "In this tutorial we'll learn how we can use Docker/Docker-compose to develop and run Laravel 6 applications locally" tags : [laravel, laravel6, laravel-6-tutorials-and-examples, docker]
+excerpt: "In this tutorial we'll learn how we can use Docker/Docker-compose to develop and run Laravel 8 applications locally" tags : [laravel, laravel6, laravel-6-tutorials-and-examples, docker]
 ---

-In this tutorial, we'll learn how we can use Docker and Compose to develop and run Laravel 6 applications locally.
+In this tutorial, we'll learn how we can use Docker and Compose to develop and run Laravel 8 applications locally.
 Following this tutorial you'll learn:

 - What's Docker and Docker-compose,
 - How to install Docker and Docker-Compose,
-- How to use Docker to install and run Laravel 6 applications.
+- How to use Docker to install and run Laravel 8 applications.

+## What's Docker

 Docker is a container tool that allows developers and organizations to build, run and deploy applications using containers.